giuntoli-group/nanoscale-material-modelling/week1.md

 -The atoms at the extremity of the molecule will later react and form new bonds; what is the type of the reactive atoms and how many are there per molecule?
 - Use a cluster analysis by bonds to determine again how many molecules are present in the system, and to color different molecules based on their molecular id.
 Make a snapshot of this coloring scheme.

 -Now open in parallel the files "half-reacted.data" and "full_reacted.data".
-See how to set up a parallel visualization here https://www.ovito.org/manual/advanced_topics/viewport_layouts.html.
+See how to set up a parallel visualization [here.](https://www.ovito.org/manual/advanced_topics/viewport_layouts.html)
 -The two new systems come from the first one, with the addition of chemical reactions among reactive beads which change the system from a set of disconnected molecules to a connected network.
 Repeat the analyses of bond, molecules, and clusters as before.
 Compare and explain your findings.
 - Focus now on the "full_reacted.data" system.
 Select only reacted atoms (be careful, atom type changes once beads react!) and make a cluster analysis on them.
 Report the distribution of cluster size calculated by Ovito.
 (NAYAN: CAN YOU WRITE PRECISE INSTRUCTIONS HERE?
 I WAS NOT ABLE TO DO IT, MAYBE I MISSED SOMETHING).